 Contact me by email email@example.com or phone 0419 802 252.
 I can answer any queries and discuss your preferences.
 Once I receive your photo/s we can follow up if any additional reference images are required and advise time frame.
+You don’t have to provide a perfect photographic image, that’s my job, all I need is a photo or photos of the pet you love.

-You will be sent an email proof for your approval, any changes required will be made if possible at this time.
+You will be sent an email proof for your approval, any changes required will be made, if possible, at this time.

 Cost of my standard watercolour is AU$250 (postage for overseas commissions will be advised).
 A deposit is required before starting, with balance paid once final proof has been approved.
 Payments can be made by cash, electronic bank transfer or secure payment options via PayPal.